Certain beard styles have always drawn more attention than others in terms of the uniqueness and confidence they inspire.

 Features of the Traditional Amish Beard

 One of the most prominent features of the traditional Amish beard is the lack of a mustache.
-If you want to grow this beard style, then take note of the length and shape of the facial hair first.
+If you want to grow this beard style, take note of the length and shape of the facial hair first.
 The following distinguishable features of the traditional Amish beard should also serve as your guideline:

 - Absence of soul patch or mustache